sportdb/sport.db.sources/footballdata-12xpert/README.md

+## Installation

+Use

+    gem install footballdata-12xpert

+or add to your Gemfile

+    gem 'footballdata-12xpert'

 ## License

-The `sportdb-source-footballdata` scripts are dedicated to the public domain.
+The `footballdata-12xpert` scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.